sjlouw/sjlouw.github.io/source/_posts/2014-12-17-bgp-filters-and-communities.markdown

 **By default 4 well known communities that can be used to mark prefixes:**

 - **Internet:** advertise these routes to all neighbors.
-- **Local-as:** prevent sending routes outside the local As within the confederation.
+- **Local-as:** prevent sending routes outside the local AS within the confederation.
 - **No-Advertise:** do not advertise this route to any peer, internal or external.
 - **No-Export:** do not advertise this route to external BGP peers.